GuyMitchy/UC-Expert-Patient/README.md

 The project scores well on lighthouse on all pages.

 Areas for improvement:
 Accessbility warnings on the dashboard - 4/8 buttons on the cards have low contrast between the text and background.
-I considered making the text more bold but decided to keep it as is for styling purposes.
+Making the text more bold would fix this but I decided to keep it as is for styling purposes.

 ![Lighthouse Report](./static/readme_images/test_results/lighthouse.png)